Paying the bill

 WEB DEVELOPMENT AT SAM HOUSTON STATE UNIVERSITY

-Enrolled students and their parents were struggling to find tuition and fee rates and pay their bill.
+Enrolled students and their parents were struggling to find rates and pay their bill.

 The page depth was too extensive to locate rates.
 Each set of rates were hosted on an individual page, creating page overload.
 Each semester had 5 different plans and 3 pricing breakdowns.
 The breakdowns gave more detail at each level.
 With multiple years and broken links, users weren't able to find information.
 Users were complaining of fee cost, encouraging stakeholders to be more transparent.
 The objective of this project was to improve the user experience for the Bursar's office which handles receiving money and publishing rates.